hastic-zzz/hastic-server/README.md

 Server needs Grafana's API key (http://<your_grafana_url>/org/apikeys) to query data from Grafana datasources.

+API key role can be any of:
+- Viewer
+- Editor
+- Admin

 ### Docker installation

 Example of running hastic-server in Docker: